 Is there any chance of slightly upping the volume levels though?
 It's a bit of a struggle to hear sometimes on the subway even with my ipod volume on max.

-June 2, 2010
+said on June 2, 2010

 Nice job!
 I do have noticed that reporting about China in states have become less ‘biased’ and more comprehensive after the financial crisis.
 One point worth to note is because the prolong ‘biased’ narratives, especially with the Tibetan riots and Olympic reporting in 2008, the westerns medias have alienated themselves from the oversea Chinese, and ended up instigating pro-china patriotism in the west Chinese communities, especially among the students groups, many have returned home and become even more nationalistic because their experience in the west.
 Rao, the founder of anti-cnn was a student in states at the time.

-June 2, 2010
+said on June 2, 2010

 can you guys do a podcast on china's environmental situation?